-This builds on In the Image and Likeness, dealing with what the Commission refers to as "some practical outworking of our agreed accord on the nature of the human person in relation to the creator God", and is a response to the ecological crisis facing the world.
-Stewards of Creation shows how both Anglicans and Orthodox share a common understanding of the goodness and giftedness of creation as well as of the human person's role in and towards the created order, emphasizing the necessary movement "from dominion to stewardship" and "from stewardship to priesthood".
-While examining the Churches' historical engagement with ecological issues the Canterbury Statement ends with a challenge "to promote a new covenant of compassion and respect in favour of the life and integrity of creation" as well as "to adopt attitudes of Wonder, Gratitude, and Restraint" towards God's world, our common home.
+This builds on In the Image and Likeness of God, dealing with what the Commission refers to as 'some practical outworking of our agreed accord on the nature of the human person in relation to the creator God', and is a response to the ecological crisis facing the world.
+Stewards of Creation shows how both Anglicans and Orthodox share a common understanding of the goodness and giftedness of creation as well as of the human person's role in and towards the created order, emphasizing the necessary movement 'from dominion to stewardship' and 'from stewardship to priesthood'.
+While examining the churches' historical engagement with ecological issues, the Canterbury Agreed Statement ends with a challenge 'to promote a new covenant of compassion and respect in favour of the life and integrity of creation' as well as 'to adopt attitudes of Wonder, Gratitude, and Restraint' towards God's world, our common home.
 Never has there been more of a need to safeguard the earth and all that is within it than today.

-Key quotations Anglicans and Orthodox proclaim that creation is a divine gift that expresses God's love.
+Anglicans and Orthodox proclaim that creation is a divine gift that expresses God's love.
 We proclaim the giftedness of creation in an uncertain and precarious time, as the ecological and environmental crisis deepens, threatening humanity and all living things upon the earth.
+1

-1 For Anglicans and Orthodox, the present crisis is a theological, spiritual, and ethical one.
+For Anglicans and Orthodox, the present crisis is a theological, spiritual, and ethical one.
 Destructive beliefs, actions, and lifestyles threaten life on earth and the integrity of creation.
+2

-2 The proper response of humanity to creation and the created order is celebration, in praise, thanksgiving, and blessing.
-5 As the people of the living God, the Church is called to promote a new covenant of compassion and respect in favour of the life and integrity of creation.35 The significance of this Agreed Statement This is significant because A. It builds on the theological vision of the Triune God as creator of all things, and widens our theological appreciation of all created things, and especially the created order among which humanity lives.
-B. It gives a theological basis for the Churches' concern for the environment in our own day, and the importance of safeguarding the Earth.
-C. It underlines how both our communions are committed to the theological imperative of safeguarding creation.
-The Anglican 5 Marks of Mission are resourced by this agreed statement, and Anglicans can receive from the Orthodox a mature appreciation of what God has made that complements our own tradition.
-What's next?
+The proper response of humanity to creation and the created order is celebration, in praise, thanksgiving, and blessing.
+5

+As the people of the living God, the Church is called to promote a new covenant of compassion and respect in favour of the life and integrity of creation.35

+A. It builds on the theological vision of the Triune God as creator of all things, and widens our theological appreciation of all created things, and especially the created order among which humanity lives.

+B. It gives a theological basis for the churches' concern for the environment in our own day, and the importance of safeguarding the Earth.

+C. It underlines how both our Communions are committed to the theological imperative of safeguarding creation.
+The Anglican Five Marks of Mission are resourced by this Agreed Statement, and Anglicans can receive from the Orthodox a mature appreciation of what God has made that complements our own tradition.